Savannah Chrisley ‘Thirsty’ For ‘Dancing With The Stars,’ According To Her Dad

 Savannah Chrisley’s star is currently on the rise, thanks in part to her rumored relationship with NBA star Chandler Parsons, so perhaps the teen beauty queen will get a call from a DWTS producer someday.
 As E!
 News reports, Savannah sparked speculation that she was dating Chandler Parsons when she told Access Hollywood that she has fun hanging out with him.
 However, Savannah has never described Chandler as more than a friend, and it doesn’t sound like her father would approve of her dating the Memphis Grizzlies forward.

 “Listen, he’s got a great personality.
 But, you know, he’s an NBA player,” Todd said.
-“I think in the NBA, you know, they’re hoe hounds.”

 Todd Chrisley later reiterated that he thinks Chandler Parsons is “a super nice guy with the best personality ever.”
 He just doesn’t seem to think that he’s boyfriend material.